Reconstruction of dynamical systems from data without time labels: Methodology

-To address the aforementioned problem, we will introduce a novel method to fast estimate the weight $\tilde{\tmmathbf{\theta}}$ leveraging a deep neural networks surrogate model for the ODEs' solution $\tmmathbf{x}_{\tmmathbf{\theta}}^l (t)$.
-Here DNNs can be viewed as a generator, i.e. a multi-dimensional transformation from the prior distribution (observation distribution) to the solution distribution in phase space.
+To address the aforementioned problem, we introduce a novel method that leverages a deep neural network surrogate model for solving the ODE \(\tmmathbf{x}_{\tmmathbf{\theta}}^l(t)\) to obtain an admissible estimate of \(\tmmathbf{\theta}\).
+In this approach, the DNN is trained to approximate the transport map from the observation time distribution to the estimated data distribution.

-Specifically, we employ $L$ separate DNNs $\tmmathbf{x}_{\psi}^l(\cdot)$ to approximate the solution function of $L$ observation trajectories since their initial conditions are different.
-Utilizing the surrogate models, we modify \ref{PI_Problem} to approximate the solution via distributional loss

-where $\tmop{Reg} (\cdot)$ is the regularization term to avoid overfitting.
-In this target, the expensive process of numerical integration is substituted with the direct evaluation of DNNs, enabling the rapid training to obtain a set of approximated solution functions.
-Using the learned surrogate models, one can extract the weight of dictionary representation using SINDy type methods\cite{bruntonDiscoveringGoverningEquations2016}.